uraimo/SwiftyGPIO/README.md

 * .BeagleBoneBlack (BeagleBone Black)
 * .CHIP (the $9 C.H.I.P. computer).

-The map returned by *getGPIOsForBoard* contains all the GPIOs of a specific board as described by [these diagrams](https://github.com/uraimo/SwiftyGPIO/wiki/GPIO-Pinout).
+The map returned by `GPIOs(for:)` (or `getGPIOsForBoard` for Swift 2.x) contains all the GPIOs of a specific board as described by [these diagrams](https://github.com/uraimo/SwiftyGPIO/wiki/GPIO-Pinout).

 Alternatively, if our board is not supported, each single GPIO object can be instantiated manually, using its SysFS GPIO Id: